NLnetLabs/connectbyname/notes/dns-client-proxy.md

 * draft-homburg-dnsop-codcp-00

   - Renamed to draft-homburg-dnsop-codcp
-  - IANA section with allocated code points
+  - IANA section with allocated code point for BADPROXYPOLICY
+  - Proxy Control Option rewritten to be TLV-based

 * draft-homburg-add-codcp-00